The End Times

 Preterist interpreters believe the star is not a literal star, but some personality such as an angel, minister of religion or a body of religious teachers that spread heresies without specifically identifying anyone.

 Most Futurists identify the star as “none other than Satan himself.”
 They also see the abyss as described above.

 Idealists seem to waffle between seeing the star as the angel in verse 11 or as Satan himself.
 They also agree with the Futurists on the issue of the abyss.

 I found it interesting that the Historicists and the Preterists didn’t deal with the abyss.

 In my next post, we will continue to explore Revelation 9:1-6 the Fifth Shofar ~ Part 2.

 Material in this section is taken from “Revelation: Four Views, Revised & Updated” by Steve Gregg

-2 thoughts on “The Fifth Shofar ~ Part 1”
+2 Replies to “The Fifth Shofar ~ Part 1”